 But you know typical human nature – we often desire to want what we don’t have.
 Once we settle in the province, we may long again for the convenience, recreation, and abundance of choices in the city.

-As I said earlier, who I am today is not far from who I am in 2009.
+As I said earlier, who I am today is not far from who I was in 2009.
 I still thrive in a fast-paced environment.
 I still get a unique high from always having something to work on or stress about.
 Weird, but that is me.

 The only thing I know for sure is that I miss my hometown… or at least aspects of it.
 And I take comfort in knowing I can always leave the urban life behind, drive back to my hometown, and start anew anytime.